w3c/cogai/chunks-and-rules.md

 dog dog1 {name "fido"; age 4}
 ```

 The chunk ID is optional, and if missing, will be automatically assigned when adding the chunk to a graph.
 If the graph already has a chunk with the same ID, it will be replaced by this one.
 You are free to use whitespace as you please, modulo the need for punctuation.
-String literals must be enclosed in double quote marks.
+String literals apart from URIs must be enclosed in double quote marks.

 Numbers are the same as for JSON, i.e. integers or floating point numbers.
-Dates can be given using a common subset of ISO8601 and are translated into a chunk of type *iso8601* with properties for the year, month, day etc., e.g.
+Dates can be given using a common subset of ISO8601 and are treated as identifiers for read-only chunks of type *iso8601* with properties for the year, month, day etc., e.g.

 ```
 # Albert Einstein's birth date
-iso8601 {
+iso8601 1879-03-14 {
    year 1879
    month 3
    day 14
 }
 ```
-which also shows the use of single line comments that start with a #.
+which also illustrates the use of single line comments that start with a #.

 Names are used for chunk types, chunk IDs, chunk property names and for chunk property values.
-Names are formed as a sequence of letter, digit, period, hyphen, forward slash and colon.
+Names can include the following character classes: letters, digits, period, and hyphen.
 Names starting with @ are reserved.
 A special case is the name formed by a single asterisk which is used to match any chunk type.

 Sometimes you just want to indicate that a named relationship applies between two concepts.
 This can expressed conveniently as follows: